icare-nsw-psychology-claim

 The common causes include:

 If you are employed in New South Wales, and your mental health condition is related to your work, you may be eligible to claim under icare’s scheme.
 This applies to most employees, including part-time and casual workers.
-Contractors may also be covered in certain situations.
+Some contractors also qualify only when they meet the legal test for being a worker.

 A formal diagnosis must be made by a medical doctor.
 Your claim must include evidence that employment played a major role in the development or worsening of your condition.
 Even if you had existing mental health challenges, you may still qualify if work made the situation worse.